zhangxin00/zhangxin00.github.io/_pages/about.md

 - [2025/06] "Achilles" has been awarded the "Honorable Mentions" by USENIX Security 2025 (only 25 out of 2385 submissions).
 - [2025/06] Our paper "Fantastic Interrupts and Where to Find Them: Exploiting Non-movable Interrupts on x86" has been published in TIFS.
 - [2025/02] Three papers, "LeakyDSP", "AmpereBleed", and "ZK-Hammer" have been accepted by DAC 2025.
 See you in San Francisco!
-- [2024/10] Excited to start my visit at NUS!
-You can find me at COM3-0217 (Systems & Networking Lab).
 - [2024/02] Our paper "ThermalScope: A Practical Interrupt Side Channel Attack Based On Thermal Event Interrupts" has been accepted by DAC 2024.
 - [2023/10] Our paper "SegScope: Probing Fine-grained Interrupts via Architectural Footprints" has been accepted by HPCA 2024.